SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/03_phoenix_hypervisor_strategy.md

 ## Configuration and Resource Management
 The Proxmox VE virtualization platform is configured to optimize resource utilization and ensure efficient operation across both LXC containers and Virtual Machines (VMs):
 *   **LXC Containers**:
+    *   `lxc-950`: Dedicated for vLLM with Qwen2.5-7B-Instruct-AWQ model, with one RTX 5060 Ti GPU passthrough.
-    *   `lxc-955`: Dedicated for LLM hosting with one RTX 5060 Ti GPU passthrough.
+    *   `lxc-951`: Dedicated for vLLM with ibm-granite/granite-embedding-english-r2 model, with one RTX 5060 Ti GPU passthrough.
-    *   `lxc-956`: Configured for image processing, PostgreSQL, and dynamic GPU access, allowing flexible allocation of the second RTX 5060 Ti.
+    *   `lxc-952`: Configured for Qdrant vector database.
+    *   `lxc-953`: Nginx reverse proxy for routing requests to various services.
+    *   `lxc-954`: n8n workflow automation tool.
+    *   `lxc-955`: Ollama for running various LLMs.
+    *   `lxc-956`: OpenWebUI for interacting with Ollama models.
-    *   `lxc-957`: Used for testing and experimentation of new features and models.
+    *   `lxc-957`: LlamaCPP for running GGUF models.
+    *   `lxc-960`: Monitoring stack with Prometheus and Grafana.
 *   **VM with GPU Passthrough**: A dedicated virtual machine provides an interactive ML desktop environment, leveraging direct GPU access for intensive development and debugging.
 *   **GPU Scheduling**: Careful scheduling and dynamic release mechanisms are implemented to manage the dual RTX 5060 Ti GPUs, preventing clashes between concurrent LLM and image processing tasks and ensuring optimal performance for each workload.
 *   **Network and Remote Access**: A shared network facilitates internal communication, while SSH access and RustDesk enable secure remote management and monitoring of the hypervisor and its hosted services.